canonical/lxd/specs/command-line-user-experience.md

 If the container name isn't specified, a random one will be used.

-Passing --ephemeral will make lxd create a temporary container which will be destroyed when shutdown.
+Passing --ephemeral will make LXD create a temporary container which will be destroyed when shutdown.

 --profile is used to apply a configuration profile (or multiple ones if passed